 The MINI has been getting bigger through the years, and this new Convertible is no exception.
-At 3.8m long, 1.7m wide and 1.4m high, which means it’s close to superminis like the popular Ford Fiesta and Fiat 500 in size.
+At just over 3.8m long, 1.7m wide and 1.4m high, it’s close to superminis like the popular Ford Fiesta in size.
 The folding roof means the body has to be strengthened, so the Convertible weighs 1,280kg compared to the hatch’s 1,160kg.

 The MINI has never had a big boot, and at 215 litres the Convertible’s is as small as ever.
 That reduces to 150 litres with the roof down too, so you’ll have very limited space for bags if you decide to get the roof down on a summer holiday.
 There are always the rear seats, however, which provide a bit of extra space if you don’t have any passengers back there.

 The MINI Convertible hasn’t been tested by Euro NCAP yet, but four stars for the MINI Hatchback model gives a decent indication of the car’s safety.
 That car scored 79 per cent for adult occupants and 73 per cent for child occupants, but the relatively low 56 per cent for safety kit is disappointing.
 That score is likely because systems like lane departure warning aren’t available.

 The MINI does have two ISOFIX points as standard, however, plus a pair of deployable roll hoops to protect occupants should the car end up on its roof.